-If there are places in the world best to watch the sunrise, they are the mountains.
-It’s the time when the peaks are painted golden, and sometimes a sea of clouds appears!
-It’s an unreal experience, a spectacle to fill you with incredible wonder.
+Mountains are some of the best places in the world to watch the sunrise.
+It’s a time when the peaks glow golden and sometimes, a sea of clouds appears!
+It’s an experience that’s out of this world, filling you with awe and wonder.

 2. Visit the Picturesque Bachalpsee

 When you reach the summit of Grindelwald-First, you’re not far from Bachalpsee, a lake known as Grindelwald’s “blue jewel”.
 Bachalpsee is one of the most scenic spots in Grindelwald.
 In fact, it’s the lake you see in Gmail’s mountain theme background since 2013.

 Situated at a height of 2,265 meters (7,431 feet) and nestled north of the Jungfrau massif, Bachalpsee offers perfect photo opportunities of Eiger and nearby peaks.
 On a clear, calm day, you can see the mountain tops reflected in the lake — a sight that makes Bachalpsee well worth a visit.

 The hike to Bachalpsee from First is easy and takes about an hour.
 The trail is paved and winds through lush meadows where you might see cows grazing (if you’re hiking in summer).
 It’s a beautiful and leisurely hike, but mostly uphill.

 Many people bring packed lunches to enjoy by the lake while taking in the view.
 But remember to check the weather before you go.
 If it’s rainy or cloudy, you might want to reschedule.
 And it’s not recommended to hike to Bachalpsee in winter as the lake usually freezes over and is covered with snow.

 Anyhow, here are the views you can expect to see in Bachalpsee: